cyrildeom/bfxpertoperatormanual/docs/burdi/03-burden-calculation.md

 * Mode Weight (optimal mode based on customer workflow)
   * Wet or Dry
 * Total coke rate [kg/tHM]
+  * The operator ha to define the value for the recipe
+  * The system will check if the recipe composition reach the defined target

 **Slag Constraints Basicity**
   * Activate or not the basicity correction